 - Combat Rolls ONLY: This is the roll that has been tested in dynamic conditions.
 A roll that is pool worthy or even worthy in a calm eddy in the river is not a proven roll.
 Remember 80% of rolling is your headspace and unless you have had unpredicted rolls in the river with success you won’t know how that roll will play out in pushier dynamic situations you might find at high water.

 - Gear Retrieval & number of paddlers: High water is a great time to make sure you have a solid crew of folks and enough boats.
 The single boat is not really ever a good idea but can become a serious hazard at high water.
 Whether you are rafting or kayaking having multiple boats can expedite gear recovery and shorten peoples swims.
 High water can pull boats, paddles, and people away from containment quickly.
 Always go for the swimmer first but keep in mind, gear can often jettison downstream quickly.
 To help minimize swims for yourself and gear loss, make sure your gear is well fitting & well marked.
 This way you don’t blame the swim on the boat or an imploded skirt and should it leave your possession hopefully it will find its way back to you.
 Gear is often harder to find in flood conditions as paddles can get stuffed into sieves, and boats can travel miles quickly.
 The good news/bad news is eventually it may reach a reservoir.. but maybe not in the condition you last saw it in.

 REMEMBER… True friends don’t let friends paddle above their skill level.

 There is always more you can take for high water paddling, but here are a few essentials I would want when paddling at higher flows.

-- PFD that floats you (IF it is faded, or squishy this jacket will likely have not enough float even at regular water… it is time to get a new PFD)
+- PFD that floats you (IF it is faded or squishy, the jacket will likely not have enough float even at regular water… it is time to get a new PFD!)